Public Transport in Cologne: Buying Tickets and Using Trams

 Traveling to a new city can be overwhelming, especially when trying to navigate your way around unfamiliar streets while attempting to explore all of the popular tourist attractions.

-Plus, many of the top tourist destinations are located just steps away from public transit stops - including Cologne Cathedral, which is only a short walk from multiple stations along tram lines 1 and 9.
+Plus, many of the top tourist destinations are located just steps away from public transit stops - including Cologne Cathedral, which is only a short walk from multiple stations like Breslauer Platz and Central Station.

-Not only is the infrastructure well connected in Cologne but navigating it has never been easier - even for non-German speakers.
-Information on routes and schedules can be easily accessed through the KVB website or app which both offer an English language version.
-[4]
+Not only is the infrastructure well connected in Cologne but navigating it is real simple - even for non-German speakers.
+Information on routes and schedules can be easily accessed in English through the KVB website or app, as well as at stops or stations.
+[5]

 Tips For Efficiently Using Public Transport